Restaurant Week SC – August 2021 Review

 Jamie had the fried chicken with hot honey, mac and cheese, and green beans.
 I had the Creole mustard meatloaf with green beans, veal demi-glace, late summer succotash, and two scallops.
 Emil had grilled Sixty South salmon with steamed rice, green onions, grilled carrots, and roasted pepper relish and a crab cake.
 We all enjoyed our entrees.

-For dessert, Jamie had the Banoffee Pudding Trifle – dulce de leche banana pudding, toffee milk crumb, chantilly cream.
+For dessert, Jamie had the Banoffee Pudding Trifle – dulce de leche banana pudding, toffee milk crumb, and chantilly cream.
 Emil had the Flourless Chocolate Cake, with chocolate ganache and raspberry gel.
-Unfortunately, all the desserts on their menu were pretty dairy heavy, but luckily they had some sorbet on hand for me!
+Unfortunately, all the desserts on their menu were pretty dairy-heavy, but luckily they had some sorbet on hand for me!
 The mango sorbet they gave me was really silky smooth and delicious.

 They also told us about 4-5 new cocktails and 2 new mocktails that were coming to their menu this week starting this week, which is exciting!
 They’ve added three new mules to their lineup, so definitely excited to go check those out.
 Soby’s is well known for their brunch, but definitely don’t miss out on their dinner and drinks either!